Overview: Grade One

 The art curriculum lays foundational skills through exploration, discovery, creativity, and amazement in visual media by teaching art history, art production, art criticism, and aesthetics at a developmentally appropriate level.
 The program is carefully sequenced to ensure each year builds on the previous year’s skill development and knowledge.
 At each level the foundational skills of basic drawing techniques, color mixing, principles of design, and critiques are built upon, while integrating STEAM concepts.
 Learning a design process with these basic art skills gives students the tools, experience, and confidence to develop and present their creative ideas.
 In addition to drawing, painting, printmaking, and ceramics, a variety of other media and concepts are explored throughout the year.

-Grade one students are introduced to programming and building robots through the LEGO Education WeDo Construction Sets.
+Grade 1 students are introduced to programming and building robots through the LEGO Education WeDo Construction Sets.
 Students will explore motors and sensors and learn how to program a robot to correctly execute a series of challenges.

 ENGINEERING IS ELEMENTARY